-The 100-Mile, 50-Mile or 25-Mile Trail Run through the vast Addo Elephant National Park in the Eastern Cape is designed to test trail runners both mentally and physically.
+The 100-mile, 50-mile or 25-mile trail run through the vast Addo Elephant National Park in the Eastern Cape is designed to test trail runners both mentally and physically.
 The trail tracks the mountains and valleys of the park.
-Runners are challenged to run primarily on tracks within the park itself as well as some stretches of gravel roads.
+Runners are challenged to run primarily on tracks within the park itself and also some stretches of gravel road.

-Port Elizabeth, tagged as the "Watersports Capital" of Africa, offers surf lifesaving, rubber ducking, jet-skiing, canoeing, surfing, paradliding and power-boating.
+Port Elizabeth, tagged as the "Watersports Capital" of Africa, offers surf lifesaving, rubberducking, jet-skiing, canoeing, surfing, paragliding and power-boating.